-The two-book idea seems to be an addition to Scriptures, and we are told to avoid additions.
 Why would God need two books with names, and why would a universal book of life be referred to as the book of life and confuse honest Bible readers?
 It doesn’t make sense for God to automatically include people in a universal book of life despite knowing that he would he removing some of these names at a later occasion.
-It makes a lot more sense to have an opportunity to be included in the book of life (through repentance, faith and obedience) and also to risk deletion if we chose to live in sin.
+It makes a lot more sense to have an opportunity to be included in the book of life (through repentance, faith and obedience) and also to risk deletion if we choose to live in sin.

 The tree of life